DeLaSalleUniversity-Manila-DISMATH-t216/DISMATH_Assignments/README.md

     Ex.
     ![Screenshot](Screenshot3.png)

-  - Just click 'README' link and start writing what you have learned in ths course.
+  - Just click 'README' link and start writing what you have learned in this course.

     Ex.
     ![Screenshot](Screenshot4.png)